giacomomutti/TYpeSTeR/README.md

 This will produce a pdf named `plots/blast_Y_STRs.pdf` with a pairwise comparison of blast results of all the references analyzed.
 Check `Rscript scripts/comparative_STR.R -h` for usage.

 ### Alternative usage with docker file

-We have also created a container in [Dockerhub](https://hub.docker.com/) for ease the use of `TYpeSTeR` without having the above dependencies [link](https://hub.docker.com/repository/docker/raveancic/typester). (e.g for usage on hpc cluster)
+We have also created a [container](https://hub.docker.com/repository/docker/raveancic/typester) in [Dockerhub](https://hub.docker.com/) for ease the use of `TYpeSTeR` without having the above dependencies. (e.g for usage on hpc cluster)

 The only dependency here is Singularity - for [installation](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)